minhtt159/fruitsap/README.md

 └─📁 apps       # regular apps, namespaced dir tree, loaded last
 ```

-## 🚀 Lets go
+## 🚀 Let's go

-Very first step will be to create a new repository by clicking the **Use this template** button on this page.
+The very first step will be to create a new repository by clicking the **Use this template** button on this page.

-Clone the repo to you local workstation and `cd` into it.
+Clone the repo to your local workstation and `cd` into it.

 📍 **All of the below commands** are run on your **local** workstation, **not** on any of your cluster nodes.

 ### 🔐 Setting up Age

-📍 Here we will create a Age Private and Public key.
+📍 Here we will create an Age Private and Public key.
 Using [SOPS](https://github.com/mozilla/sops) with [Age](https://github.com/FiloSottile/age) allows us to encrypt secrets and use them in Ansible, Terraform and Flux.

-1. Create a Age Private / Public Key
+Create an Age Private / Public Key

     ```sh
     age-keygen -o age.agekey